lrusso/FollowMyVoice/README.md

 - Say "Answer Call" to answer the call
 - Say "Reject Call" to end the call

+## How to turn on the screen
+- Say "Screen On" to turn on the screen

 ## TO UNINSTALL
 - Go to Settings/System Settings/Applications/Follow My Voice/Uninstall